-- Students should always check with their advisor before scheduling courses to ensure correct course sequencing. - Refer to page 40 regarding the possible waiver of foundation courses and prerequisite courses. - This course is only a prerequisite for Event Leadership concentration students who have less than two years of professional experience. - This course is a required course for the Event Leadership concentration. - This course may only be taken after completing all core, program and concentration courses.
+- Students should always check with their academic counselor and/or academic planner before scheduling courses to ensure correct course sequencing. - Refer to page 40 regarding the possible waiver of foundation courses and prerequisite courses. - This course is only a prerequisite for Event Leadership concentration students who have less than two years of professional experience. - +This course is a required course in the concentration. - ++This course is a required course in the concentration and replaces the Career Elective course.
+In addition to this required course, students will choose two other courses from the Finance Concentration offerings. - +++This course may only be taken after completing all core, program and concentration courses.